Ahmed-BS10/Ahmed-BS10/README.md

 ---

 ## 🤝 Let’s Collaborate!
-I’m always open to collaborating on **backend .NET projects** or **full-stack mobile apps**.
-If you have an idea or project, feel free to reach out!
+I’m always open to collaborating on **backend .NET projects** If you have an idea or project, feel free to reach out!